 What the Research Says about the Health Effects

-The health effects of the PFAS family have been widely studied, resulting in scientific evidence concluding that many PFAS are toxic to human health.
-PFAS are absorbed into the human body through contaminated food and water and bioaccumulate into fatty and connective tissues.
+The health effects of the PFAS family have not been widely studied, resulting in small amounts of scientific evidence.
+Despite the little research, it is concluded by the scientific community that PFAS can be toxic to human health.
+PFAS are absorbed into the human body through contaminated food, water, and commercial products and bioaccumulate into fatty and connective tissues.
 The chemicals absorbed remain in the body for long periods of time - damaging cells, organs, and causing a range of adverse health impacts.
 PFAS have been linked to numerous endocrine disrupting effects, such as thyroid disease, decreased fertility, and hormone suppression.
 They also have been shown to contribute to high cholesterol, liver damage, and cause multiple forms of cancer.

 The Need for Government-Based Action

 The institutions that regulate chemicals found in the environment and the food system such as the FDA have a reputation for not taking action when action is needed.
 Numerous scientific studies found high levels of PFAS in food samples conducted by the FDA’s own lab facilities.
 The studies were on various samples of food items consumers see at the grocery store, such as meat, seafood, dairy, sweet potatoes, leafy greens and other packaged food items.
 The FDA chose not to make the results available to the public, and seemingly dismissed the reports all together.
 Once the results were leaked by environmental advocacy groups, the public was in outrage.
 The FDA released a statement regarding the chemical levels found in the samples, saying “Based on the available current science, the FDA does not have any indication that these substances are a human health concern...”